BenjaminEHowe/todo-apprenticeship/README.md

 ## Using Vagrant

 Install the latest versions of [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/), and then run `vagrant up` in the project directory.
 The initial set-up process will take a few minutes, and then the application will run on [`http://localhost:5000/`](http://localhost:5000/).
+The application logs can be found in `.vagrant/log.txt`.

 ## Native installation